EVERY PENNY COUNTS FOR CHARITY

-The funds were raised by our Penny Pledge campaign in which one penny from every case of Grace-branded food and drink sold by Enco Products is donated to a designated charity.
+The funds are being raised by the Grace Foods’ Penny Pledge campaign, in which one penny from cases of Grace-branded food and drink sold in the convenience sector is donated to charity.

 The £10,000 will be shared equally between GroceryAid, which supports people in the UK grocery industry, and The Angel Foundation, a UK-based charity which provides the health care sector in Jamaica with vital medical equipment.